jlamarche/ExploreController/README.md

 A fairly simple C++ Character Controller class for UE4 that supports multiple first and third person camera modes.
 I wrote this to re-familiarize myself with C++ and to wrap my head around the way UE4 uses C++.
 This project uses UE4.4.1, however the source code should be compatible with older versions.

-The bulk of the functionality is in the C++ class, but this project includes a Blueprint subclass so that you can add Blueprint or override values in the editor.
+The bulk of the functionality is in the C++ class, but this project includes a Blueprint subclass so that you can add functionality using Blueprint or override values in the editor.

 Currently, this class supports: